 AP Chemistry Overview

-AP Chemistry is roughly equivalent to an introductory level College Chemistry course, and covers a breadth of topics including kinetics, chemical reactions, intermolecular forces and bonding, atomic structure, thermodynamics and more.
-25% of the course time is spent in the lab environment where students conduct hands-on investigations and apply scientific practices, and are strongly encouraged to keep a lab notebook.
+AP Chemistry is roughly equivalent to an introductory level College Chemistry class, and covers a breadth of topics including kinetics, chemical reactions, intermolecular forces and bonding, atomic structure, thermodynamics and more.
+25% of the class time is spent in the lab study environment where students conduct hands-on investigations and apply scientific practices, and are strongly encouraged to keep a lab notebook.
 Prerequisites for AP Chemistry include general high-school level chemistry and algebra 2.

-We’ll cover the course, exams, and our picks for the best AP Chemistry books, Flashcards, and Review Guides for test year 2020 below, but if you just can’t wait, here’s our short list:
+We’ll cover the curriculum, exams, and our picks for the best AP Chemistry review books, Flashcards, and Study Guides for test year 2020 below, but if you just can’t wait, here’s our short list to help you get that 5 score:

 Best AP Chemistry Books

-AP Chemistry has several strong contenders for the best textbooks and review guides which we’ve ranked for you above.
+AP Chemistry has several strong contenders for the best test prep book and review guides which we’ve ranked for you above.
 Continue on for detailed information on each one!

 Cracking the AP Chemistry Exam